|Mayor Tom Adams|| Mayor Pro Tem

 Becky Shevlin was appointed in 2009, elected to a four year term in 2011, and re-elected in 2015.
 She served as Mayor Pro Tem from May 2013 - April 2014.

-Shevlin has called Monrovia home for the past 21 years.
-She has served on the Community Services Commission 11 years, chairing the Commission for three years and working on various subcommittees, including Art in Public Places, Metro Gold Line Foothill Extension Station Design Art Review Committee and Hillside Wilderness Preserve.
+Shevlin has called Monrovia home since 1988.
+She served on the Community Services Commission 11 years, chairing the Commission for three years and working on various subcommittees, including Art in Public Places, Metro Gold Line Foothill Extension Station Design Art Review Committee and Hillside Wilderness Preserve.

-Shevlin has been on the Coordinating Council for 10 years and served in all the executive positions.
+Shevlin has been on the Coordinating Council for approximately 19 years and served in all the executive positions.
 She has served on the Monrovia Reads and the Chamber of Commerce Boards of Directors and is a past president of the Foothill Unity Center Auxiliary.

 Councilmember Larry J. Spicer